sbseltzer/ja-srs-utils/README.md

 ## Anki Installation

-Note: These instructions currently assume you are using the default media directory.
+#### Note: These instructions currently assume you are using the default Anki userdata directory and only have one user set up for Anki.

 #### IMPORTANT: Always close Anki before installing/updating!
 If you don't, you run the risk of corrupting your database!